julianchurchill/text-adventure/README.md

 Backlog
 =======

-- Show a simple text view with a basic intro message

 - Begin in a more complex starting room with four exits, north, south, east and west.
   - Allow the user to move north, south, east and west by tapping a quadrant of the screen.
   - The text should update to have a different description when the user moves.
   - The text should indicate the valid exits.
   - This map should be cross shaped with the start at the centre, total 5 rooms.
+This must be hard coded setup in the activity.
-- Activity receives touch events, translates to available direction and calls presenter to do the movement
+[TEST] - Activity receives touch events, translates to available direction and calls presenter to do the movement
-  - presenter.moveThroughExit( String exit )
 <br/>
 - Make a more complicated map